zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/devops/connecting-to-a-user-directory/ldap-configuration-reference.md

 # LDAP Configuration Reference

 To access LDAP configuration settings, navigate to *Control Panel &rarr; Configuration* &rarr; *Instance Settings* &rarr; *Security* &rarr; *LDAP*.
 There are four categories on the left: Export, General, Import, and Servers.
-You've already configured Servers; the other settings are described below.

 ## Export